DrRodon/api-portal/README.md

 }).then((r) => r.json());
 ```

-## Secrets and local data
+## Local Data and Secrets

-- .env and data/tokens.json are required locally but must never be committed.
+- `.env` and `data/tokens.json` are required locally but must never be committed.
-- .gitignore already ignores these files.
+- `.gitignore` already ignores these files.
-- If you ever publish the repo, rotate OAuth client secrets and tokens.
+- If you publish the repo, rotate OAuth secrets and tokens.